najhassan/najh/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student at the Department of Computer Science, University of Oregon, Eugene, OR.
-Currently, I am working on adversarial attacks on vision and language models, and in the recent past, I have worked on object detection and tracking, unsupervised domain adaptation, etc. Before UO, I received my B.Sc. degree in Electrical and Electronics Engineering from the University of Dhaka, Bangladesh.
+I have completed my master's degree from the Department of Computer Science, University of Oregon, Eugene, OR.
+Currently, I am working on generative models using graphs with [Yu Wang](https://yuwang0103.github.io/), and in the recent past, I have worked on adversarial learning, object detection and tracking, unsupervised domain adaptation, etc. Before UO, I received my B.Sc. degree in Electrical and Electronics Engineering from the University of Dhaka, Bangladesh.

 News